under-score/date-planner/README.md

 # terminplanner
 no need for doodle(r)

-one plain php file and one vanilla javascript file that does it all
+one php, one css and one vanilla javascript file that does it all
 * switch language
-* mobile ready
+* mobile ready display
-* quickly select date and availability
+* quick date selection and availability
-* store data in sqlite database
+* stores data in local sqlite database
-* no cookies, no registration, only hash of browser
+* no cookies, no registration, using browser hash
+* export calendar ics
-* subscribe to calendar (ics, rss)
+* subscribe calendar rss
-* termnate entries
+* terminate entries with code word
-* expire after event
+* expires after event

 ![screenshot](screenshot.jpg "setup")